nedpals/opentaxjs/RULES_SPEC.md

 Conditional rules allows you to run specific operations or schedules based on certain conditions.
 This is useful for handling different scenarios in tax calculations, such as different tax rates for different income levels or requirement-specific cases.

-At its core, a conditional rule is an `object` that contains the expression to be evaluated and the expected value to compare against by explicitly telling the operator to use and the value to compare.
+At its core, a conditional rule is an `object` that contains the expression to be evaluated and the expected value to compare against, by explicitly telling the operator to use and the value to compare.
 For example:

 ```json
 "cummulative_gross_income": {